jasjuslover/base-dashboard-nextjs/README.md

 # Simple NextJS Dashboard

 Simple dashboard using NextJS.
-This project using windmill html template dashboard that adapted to React JS.
+This project using windmill html template dashboard that adapted to Next JS.
 I'm using windmill html template to simplify my code, instead using a windmill react template.

 ### How to Run
 This is a NextJS project, so if you already try NextJS, you just try to run as usual, both works using `npm` or `yarn`